 Succession planning can sometimes seem overwhelming.
 With so many moving parts, it can be difficult to know if you’re on the right track.
-Below, we outline 10 common succession planning mistakes that organizations make.
-Building in plans and checks to avoid these pitfalls will help to ensure the success of your process.
+Below, we outline 10 common succession planning pitfalls that organizations make.
+Building formal plans and checks to avoid these pitfalls will help to ensure the success of your succession planning process.

 1. Focusing exclusively on the executive level